luvahuja89/Loki_Wazuh_Integration_Testing/README.md

 # Loki + Wazuh SIEM Integration Testing using JSON Logs

-This repository contains the architecture, log generator, and configuration templates for a Proof of Concept (POC) evaluating if Loki Logs which are build using custom identified such as Hostname/device Name and Device IP (of VMs, Routers, Switches, Apps) are being able to sent to **Wazuh** as both a Security Information and Event Management (SIEM) system for JSON application and network logs.
+This repository contains the architecture, log generator, and configuration templates for a Proof of Concept (POC) evaluating if Loki Logs which are build using custom identified such as Hostname/device Name and Device IP (of VMs, Routers, Switches, Apps) are being able to sent to **Wazuh** as both a Security Information and Event Management (SIEM) system for JSON application and network logs monitoring

 ---